What makes a magazine worth reading?

 As an extension of its male counterpart - The Fantastic Man, The Gentlewoman is the perfect harmony of the man and the woman... a sweet, classy unisex vibe, which pretty much sums up my personal style motto.
 One word to describe it - refreshing.
 It's a breathe of fresh air from the frilly styling and pop star-as-models that so dominated fashion reads in recent years.
 The aesthetic is simple, yet striking (I suppose a brand equivalent would be Celine under Phoebe Philo's reigns?!) and it celebrates strong, well-respected women across all fields.
 One of the things I love most is the way the clothes/ brands are credited in the style stories.
 The shoes aren't just 'patent leather shoes, Christian Dior' and the dress isn't just a 'pleated silk-chiffon dress, Marc Jacobs'.
 Instead, the Gentlewoman tells a story about the outfit - that "Eniko's (model's name) nicely contrasting shoes are by Christian Louboutin and the vintage bag from a selection at Marlene Wetherell bears no label but is still very cute."
 This narrative crediting almost reminds me of fashion presentations back in the old days - where the MC would describe each outfit in flowery details as the models walk out.
 Just like that scene in Miss Pettigrew Lives for a Day with the 1940's lingerie fashion show.
 Of course this would be considered dated and old-school to be used at shows now, but somehow when it's in print it seems fitting and with just the right hint of nostalgia.

-Until spring 2011, I'll just keep reading my Vogue and Monocle and Elles to keep myself occupied.
+Until spring 2011, I'll just keep reading my Vogues and Monocle and Elles to keep myself occupied.

 No comments: